 Garmin Edge 820

 After reviewing the 2017 options, the Garmin Edge 820 takes home the cake, with a staggering list of features and an intuitive interface, cementing its spot as the Editors' Choice winner.
 GPS and GlONASS enabled for accurate navigation with turn-by-turn mapping, it boasts a color touch screen with iPhone-like usability.
 (The tap and swipe functionality is a huge improvement over the previous model.)
 It's chock-full of features, but the standouts are audio prompts, 16G of memory, and email alerts.
-The 820 is the only computer that boasts an accident alert system, which notifies contacts if you are in a crash.
+The 820 is the only contender that boasts an accident alert system, which notifies contacts if you are in a crash.
 The 820 also maintains the features found on the old 810 model, including speed, power, and heart rate when connected to ANT+ sensors.
 Best of all?
 Garmin managed all of this while shrinking the unit's size.
 (It's now the same size as the Edge 520.)
 With many other features, reading the full review is a good idea.
 If you are looking for the pinnacle of cycling computer technology, this is it.

 ANT+ accessory compatible

-Read full review: Garmin Edge 820
+Read review: Garmin Edge 820

 Best Bang for the Buck